Quirinus/MXLU_Documentation/README.md

 - Base Items page: Maybe add a note that broken ethereal items cannot gain durability even if they have the 'repair xx durability in yy seconds' mod.
 - (claygame) : maybe add link to forum somehow in the About page that opens when docs r opened for the first time to make people come more often on forum?
 - Add: skill tree names to skillpoint planner?
+- Change: Make filters on all pages always float in vision (absolute pos)?
+- (claygame) : do we really need 'armor looks' page?
+- SU page: remove the cross/title from items that have a special graphic?y

 DONE:
 - Pester Marco to explain in more detail about the new Amazon faster cast rate with staves and 2h weapons.
 Then update the note on the Amazon page if necessary.